lhao03/personal-site-v2/content/blog/new.md

 - https://tigeroakes.com/posts/

 If you want to start a conversation from one of my blog posts or simply found my writing interesting, let me know by sending me an email!

+I built my blog in Hugo from this tutorial: https://zwbetz.com/make-a-hugo-blog-from-scratch/